otanistudio/NaiveHTTP/README.md

 # NaiveHTTP

-Work-in-progress at a focused `NSURLSession` simplification wrapper.
+Work-in-progress at a focused `NSURLSession` simplification wrapper that is also my learning exercise for [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408).

 ## Usage